sigcsets/sigcse2016/students/volunteers.md

 Not much, but we'll do what we can.
-If you have a skill we are interested in then you get a chance to indicate that when you are indicating available work times (e.g. like working children might make you a great choice to help with kids camp!).
+If you have a skill we are interested in then you get a chance to indicate that when you are indicating available work times (e.g. like working with children might make you a great choice to help with kids camp!).
 We also try to accommodate students who have a preference for a particular shift or session, but due to the complexity of scheduling and ensuring we have adequate